Oscorp-HQ/quash-max/README.md

 ## Quick Start Guide

-For a detailed, step-by-step guide on setting up Quash using Docker, whether on your local machine or a hosted VM instance, please refer to our [Quick Start Guide](./Test.md).
+For a detailed, step-by-step guide on setting up Quash's Frontend and Backend using Docker, whether on your local machine or a hosted VM instance, please refer to our [Quick Start Guide](https://github.com/Oscorp-HQ/quash-max/blob/main/Quickstart.md).

 ## Contributing